 In this article, we will discuss What is incremental model?
 When to use incremental model? and also discuss the advantages and disadvantages of incremental model?

-What is the Incremental Model?
+What is Incremental Model?

-In the Incremental model, we do not develop the full software in a single go, instead first, we break down the customer’s requirements into multiple standalone modules and then develop each module one-by-one (like a mini project) using the waterfall approach and increment each module with the previous modules.
+In the Incremental model, we do not develop the full software in a single go, instead, first we break down the customer’s requirements into multiple standalone modules and then develop each module one-by-one (like a mini project) using the waterfall approach and increment each module with the previous modules.

 So in this model, the whole software project developed module-by-module and incremented to the previous module.